- This event has passed.

 Click Below To Learn More

-Gavin is a student of Antonio Pompa-Baldi and has participated in masterclasses with Menahem Pressler, Ann Schein, John Perry, and Boris Slutsky, among others.
-In addition to his musical endeavors, Gavin is a voracious learner and excels in all academic areas, holding particular interest in science, mathematics, and literature.
-In his free time, he enjoys making iMovies, snow skiing, tennis, and playing with his younger brother, Max.
+George studies piano with Ran Dank and is a previous student of Antonio Pompa-Baldi.
+He has participated in masterclasses with Menahem Pressler, Ann Schein, John Perry, and Boris Slutsky, among others.
+In addition to his musical endeavors, Gavin is a voracious learner and excels in academics, holding particular interest in chemistry, mathematics, and literature.